What Is Work.Com? Salesforce Workplace Operations Solutions

 Emergency Response Management

-Emergency Response Management (ERM) is an app to allocate health, public and private sector resources (program management and incident resolution) aimed towards the public sector and health industries
+Emergency Response Management (ERM) is an app to allocate health, public and private sector resources (program management and incident resolution) aimed towards the public sector and health industries.

 Perhaps less relevant now than in Covid times, this app still can empower certain sectors (i.e. Public Sector and nonprofits) for crisis management.

-Emergency Response Management will include the following features:
+Emergency Response Management includes the following features:

 • Health Cloud: Allows you to collect and use personal information about individuals, including health-related information, which is subject to various legal requirements in different jurisdictions.